Volenday/lumora-wrapper-component/docs/prd-wrapper.md

-PRD: Nova Wrapper Component
+PRD: Lumora Wrapper Component

 1. Objective
-   To create a foundational, reusable React component, NovaWrapper, that provides a consistent UI layout (header, sidebar, main content) for all authenticated sections of the application.
+   To create a foundational, reusable React component, LumoraWrapper, that provides a consistent UI layout (header, sidebar, main content) for all authenticated sections of the application.
 This component will also encapsulate a critical piece of session management logic: proactively refreshing the user's authentication token to prevent session expiry during active use.

 2. Background & Problem Statement
    Currently, our application lacks a standardized page structure, leading to inconsistent layouts and duplicated code.
 More critically, our session management is reactive; users can be abruptly logged out when their authentication token expires, leading to a frustrating user experience and potential loss of unsaved work.